eloquent/phony/doc/index.md

 ## Help

-For help with a difficult testing scenario, questions regarding how to use _Phony_, or to report issues with _Phony_ itself, please open a [GitHub issue] so that others may benefit from the outcome.
+For help with a difficult testing scenario, questions regarding how to use _Phony_, or to report issues with _Phony_ itself, please start a [GitHub discussion] so that others may benefit from the outcome.

 Alternatively, [@ezzatron] may be contacted directly via [Twitter].